adalf0722/xml_diff_tool/README.md

   - Line diff computed in a Web Worker with safe fallback for huge inputs
 - Diff filters, summary, and navigation
 - Drag and drop upload, swap, and XML formatting
-- Mode-specific diff reports (HTML/Text) for Side by Side, Inline, and Tree
+- Mode-specific diff reports (HTML/Text) for Side by Side, Inline, Tree, and Schema
 - Coverage-based overview modes with chunk list navigation
 - Themes and multi-language UI